Apoc70/Get-ExchangeOrganizationDetails/README.md

 Folder name of sub folder where all log files will be stored (default: ExchangeOrgInfo)

 #Zip
-Switch to optonally send all log files to a zip archive
+Switch to optionally send all log files to a zip archive

 #SendMail
 Switch to send the zipped archive via email